Cyclenerd/ethereum_nvidia_miner/README.md

 No idea if this is a 🐛 bug.
 Have tried several drivers.
 Forums are full of bug reports.
 With `nvidia-settings` I have no problems.

 You can try it with your cards.
+It should work with Ti models.
 Here the text from the help:

     -ac, --applications-clocks=MEM_CLOCK,GRAPHICS_CLOCK